Navigation

 History

-Historically the lesser horseshoe bat had a distribution that extended from Wales, across northern England, the north Midlands and the south west of England.
+Historically the lesser horseshoe bat had a much wider distribution across the UK, extending from Wales, across northern England and into the South.
 However populations have suffered in the past as a result of disturbance to roosts and intensive agricultural practices.
-Today they can only be seen in Wales and South West England.
+Across Europe there have been huge declines, which, ultimately, led to protective European legislation and intensified conservation efforts.

 Project